2. Journey through the supergraph

 • Trace the journey of a client request through the

-• Describe how the creates query plans to resolve GraphQL s across multiple s
+• Describe how the creates to resolve across multiple s

 In the beginning...